judd147/BC-Cancer/submissions/CALC-SHEET.md

 Investigate how the app displays different UI components based on user roles:

 - How does the frontend handle the display of real-time data if applicable (e.g., chat messages, notifications)?
     - As discussed before, the frontend does not use any real-time communication mechanism.
+It relies on the `useEffect` hook to update the UI every 0.05 second.
 - How is the cell ownership displayed to the users.
     - When another client pushes for the next update, their cells state will be updated by the `getSheetDisplayStringsForGUI` function in `SpreadSheetClient` Class in the form of `cell value|name of the user that is editing`.
 The cells state is passed as a prop to `SheetHolder` component and then to `SheetComponent` component where it is parsed as cell value and editor’s name respectively.
 Then the editor’s name will be rendered as a `<label>` wrapped by the cell `<button>` to all users.